Key Takeaways 📈 📊

 In this data set, USA Today, Associated Press, and Reuters are the top three media publications based purely on the volume of articles published in 2022, with USA Today leading at 231K articles.
 However, the average engagement per article is low, ranging from 250 to 500 engagements per article posted.

-Business media outlets like the New York Times, CNBC, the Wall Street Journal, and Business Insider not only drive the volume of coverage, but their engagements are high, with New York Times leading with 1.8K engagements per article posted.
+Business media outlets like the New York Times, CNBC, the Wall Street Journal, and Business Insider not only drive the volume of coverage, but their engagements are high, with the New York Times leading with 1.8K engagements per article posted.

 Smaller media outlets like Harvard Business Review, the Economist, Entrepreneur, and Inc. are low-volume outlets with varying degrees of engagement per article.